Tulsa Schweitzer Fellowship - Oxley College of Health & Natural Sciences

 Eligibility: Enrolled graduate and professional degree students from any Tulsa-area university

-Rachel Gold is the director of the Tulsa chapter of the Albert Schweitzer Fellowship.
-Prior to joining The University of Tulsa and the Albert Schweitzer Fellowship, Gold was the director of health initiatives at the Tulsa Campaign to Prevent Teen Pregnancy.
-Her background is in community-based health innovation, leadership development and community organizing.
-Gold earned her M.A. in Studies in Policy and Practice from the University of Victoria and her undergraduate degree in psychology from McMaster University.
+Rachel Gold is the director of the Tulsa Albert Schweitzer Fellowship.
+Rachel’s background is in community-based health innovation, leadership development, organizational strategy, and community-centered engagement.
+Rachel earned her M.A. in Studies in Policy and Practice from the University of Victoria and her undergraduate degree in psychology from McMaster University.

 TU Oxley College of Health Sciences